For UC Berkeley Students

 The Journalism minor at UC Berkeley debuted in 2016 as a summer-only program.
 In response to increasing student demand, the minor was expanded in 2021 to include the fall and spring semesters, making the program year-round.
 The summer curriculum, which offers students the option of completing the minor in a single summer, remains unchanged.
 The addition of selected courses to the fall and spring semesters now gives Berkeley students three options: complete the minor in summer-only, in fall and spring only, or by combining them.
 Each year students from every campus departmental major enroll in the journalism minor, including students from Engineering, Chemistry, Microbiology, Cognitive Science, Economics, Psychology, Media Studies and more.

 The Journalism Minor is housed in the UC Berkeley Graduate School of Journalism, which is widely regarded as one of the top professional journalism programs in the United States.
 Its teaching faculty is composed of distinguished current and former professional journalists who bring real-world expertise to the classroom.
-The Master of Journalism program was launched in 1951 and established as a professional school at UC Berkeley in 1968.
+The Master of Journalism program was launched as a professional school at UC Berkeley in 1968.

 A minor degree is available to matriculating UC Berkeley students upon successful completion of five journalism courses.